Sniffdog/Sniffdogminer/Bin/NVIDIA-ALEXIS_78/readme.txt

 http://cryptomining-blog.com/wp-content/download/ccminer_alexis_keccak.zip

-There all sources and all recognition stays intact and even a mention of Sp miners haha!
+There all sources and all recognition stays intact and even a mention of Sp miners haha! (even bad news is good news!)